 When your phone is off, plug it into the charger and let it charge to 100% again.
 The green LED light will indicate when this is done.

-Next unplug the charger, turn on your phone and set the option so that your screen doesn’t turn off, if you have this option.
+Next unplug the charger, turn on your phone and set the option to ensure that your screen doesn’t turn off, if you have this option.
 Then reconnect to the charger and wait for it to charge again to 100%.

 Once loaded to 100%, unplug the charger again and do not load until the smartphone turns itself off after reaching a 0% battery level.
 Once off, fully charge it again and it should work properly.
 The screen setting can put back to normal again (meaning turn off after a certain amount of time).